SPF-OST/optihood/docs/guide/optimizing_the_energy_network.rst

 optimization set this parameter to a significantly high value which would never be reached (For example: 10^6). ``clusterSize`` is the parameter related to clustered days (if defined).
 This is an optional parameter and is required only if clustered days are used. ``options`` specifies the command line parameters to be passed to the selected solver.
 This parameter is described further in the following section.
+The ``mergeLinkBuses`` defines wether or not the buses of the different buildings should be merged (set to False if not given).
 The ``optimize`` function returns the environmental impact of the optimized energy model, the capacities selected for energy transformers (or converters such as CHP, heat pump, etc.) and for the storages in the optimized energy network model.